TORTILLA ESPANOLA: THE “NOT YOUR GRANDMA’S” EDITION.

 1 lbs.
 Meatballs (recipe below, or store bought if you’re as lazy as I am)

 1 lbs.
-Skirt Steak (optional, but it’s great if you aren’t a cheapskate like me)
+Skirt Steak or Bracciole (optional, but it’s great if you aren’t a cheapskate like me)

 Fresh Parsley and/or Basil (chopped)